botanicals/botanicalsdesign-v2/cms/content/jobs/saint-george.md

 positions:
   - description: >-
-      Botanicals, Inc. in St George, UT is looking for a full-time, and part-time employee to join our pottery shop retail team!
+      Botanicals, Inc. in St George, UT is looking for a full-time, and part-time employee(s) to join our pottery shop retail team!
 We are located on 592 North Bluff Street.
 Our ideal candidate is self-manageable, punctual, and reliable.
 We love being in good company with all of our staff and enjoy an easy-going atmosphere.
 Plant people welcome.
 Come grow with us!

       **Responsibilities**